Warren Haynes: Dickey Betts Band and The Allman Brothers Band

 Around 1987, Haynes got a call to perform backup vocals on a studio album by Dickey Betts, along with Dennis Robbins.
-Betts, who had concentrated on his solo career following the break-up of The Allman Brothers Band, decided to add Haynes to his band as his guitarist after the session.
+Betts, who had concentrated on his solo career following the breakup of The Allman Brothers Band, decided to add Haynes to his band as his guitarist after the session.
 With Matt Abts on drums and Johnny Neel on keyboards, the now formed Dickey Betts Band released the 1988 album Pattern Disruptive.
-In the same year, Haynes also co-wrote the title track for Gregg Allman's solo album Just Before the Bullets Fly.In 1989, The Allman Brothers Band decided to reunite, and Betts recruited Haynes to join the band.
+In the same year, Haynes also co-wrote the title track for Gregg Allman's solo album Just Before the Bullets Fly.

+In 1989, The Allman Brothers Band decided to reunite, and Betts recruited Haynes to join the band.
 Also joining were Neel on keyboards and Allen Woody on bass guitar.
 Haynes has since played on four well-received studio albums, including the gold certified Where It All Begins (1994).
 It was that same year when Haynes played to his largest audience ever with the Allman Brothers at Woodstock '94.
 Haynes and Woody left the group in March 1997 to focus solely on their side project Gov't Mule.
 Shortly after Woody's untimely death on August 26, 2000, Haynes began appearing with The Allman Brothers Band again alongside young guitar prodigy Derek Trucks.
 He returned to the band as a full-time member shortly thereafter.

 On January 8, 2014, Haynes and Trucks jointly announced their respective plans to leave the ABB by the end of 2014, following the conclusion of the band's celebration of its 45th anniversary, with the band subsequently announcing that they would disband at the same time.